lilsickdude/Steam-Idle-Games/README.md

 # WHAT NEXT: LITE

-- ID Reminder:
+- ID Reminder
 Do you have forgot an ID Game?
 Don't worry.

-- Games Idle Tracker:
+- Time Tracker (in progress..)
 You can track your idling time etc.

 - More Icons\etc.
 I know that this program is

-- Standalone Version:
+- Standalone Version
 A standalone version, where IdleMaster will be not required.

 # WHAT NEXT: IPER LITE